[Note: There's a follow-up post, written a few days after this one, here.]

 If you don’t know who John Franklin is, he’s the author of Cyclecraft, the guide to riding a bike on the road.
 That in itself is fine, as it contains good advice for riding on Britain’s motor-dominated roads (though it may sound crazy to you that riding in traffic is also aimed at children, and this is actually promoted by the government).

-The problem is that he opposes a type of road design which is proven to increase cycling rates and safety and which offers a better way of life for everyone.
+The problem is that he opposes a type of road design which is proven to increase cycling rates and safety and which offers a better way of life for everyone, and not just for “cyclists” either.
 And unfortunately for anyone who would like to go for a bike ride without battling the traffic, he is quite influential.

 So I feel that his work here has ultimately resulted in parents being afraid for their children to ride a bike to school, it’s why nipping to the shops on a bike can feel like an extreme sport, and the reason that for decades cycling in the UK has remained a niche activity, instead of the mass transport option it could be.
 Also, he is part of the reason that, for me, a Sunday evening pleasure ride turned into a nerve-wracking endurance test from hell.